Marcão (footballer, born 1991)

-Marcos Antonio Almeida Silva (born 14 January 1991), commonly known as Marcão, is a Brazilian professional footballer who plays as a defensive midfielder for Goiás.
+Marcos Antonio Almeida Silva (born 14 January 1991), commonly known as Marcão, is a Brazilian professional footballer who plays as a defensive midfielder for São Bernardo.

 Club career

 Marcão started his career playing with Nacional.
 He made his professional debut during the 2012 season.

 On 1 February 2023, Marcão signed for V.League 1 club Hanoi and was given the number 77 shirt.
 He made his competitive debut for the club in a 1–1 away league draw with Viettel FC four days later.
 Marcão scored his first goal for Hanoi in a 2–2 away league draw against Hong Linh Ha Tinh on 22 July 2023.